fisher-alice/johnny-five-wiki/Led.Matrix.md

     0x00
   ];

-  // Draw an exclamation to the specified device matrix.draw(0, exclamation);
+  // Draw an exclamation to device 1 matrix.draw(1, exclamation);

   // Draw an exclamation to all devices matrix.draw(exclamation);

   var asterisk = "*";

-  // Draw an asterisk to the specified device matrix.draw(0, asterisk);
+  // Draw an asterisk to device 1 matrix.draw(1, asterisk);

   // Draw an asterisk to all devices matrix.draw(asterisk);